ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-The BookInfo sample application for Istio.
+Update the BookInfo sample application for Istio to a newer version.
 {: shortdesc}

 ```sh